pelzma/pelzma.github.io/index.md

 ## Profile
-Data science graduate student and professional historian.
+Graduate student in data science.
+Self-driven learner and experienced researcher.
+Organizer of research projects on topics in data science and networks.
 Educated in machine learning theory and practice.
-Awarded for excellence in data visualization.
-Coursework and research in deep learning, information theory, natural language processing, dynamical systems, and game theory.
-Extensive backgrounds in project management and historical research, compiling primary source material and analyzing secondary sources.
+Recognized for excellence in data visualization.
+Background in historical research, compiling primary source material and analyzing secondary sources resulting in several publications and reports prepared for government agencies.

 ### Interests
+- Data science
 - Machine learning
 - Complex systems
-- Natural language processing
-- Architectural and cultural history

 ### Education
 - MS in Data Science, estimated completion Spring 2023, *The University of Texas at Austin*